Honda XR 400 vs Suzuki DRZ 400 – Which is better?

 At Ride Expeditions we operate astounding motorcycle tours throughout some of the most beautiful landscape of Cambodia and beyond and the bikes we chose matters – we mean, really matters.
 The latest enduro machinery might be technologically brilliant with enough power to win the world championship, but if it needs servicing every 20 hours and gets through engine oil almost as fast as petrol it simply will not pass muster.
 Period.
 What we need is bulletproof machines that will put up all the abuse that we can throw at them without complaint.
-Expedition riding is hard on the bikes we use – for our Tough Hog Tour we circle the whole of Cambodia on the most challenging trails over 17 days, so the bikes we use need to ride well, crash well, be reliable and easy to repair – anything else is just window dressing.
+Expedition riding is hard on the bikes we use – for our Tough One tour we take on really challenging trails over 10 days, so the bikes we use need to ride well, crash well, be reliable and easy to repair – anything else is just window dressing.

-The Honda is tough and super comfortable, like your favourite pair of Doc Martins.
+The Honda is tough and super comfortable, like your favourite pair of Doc Martens.
 The seat is soft, the cockpit open and seat to foot-peg dimension is spot on.

 The XR is a highly dependable bike, from the motor to the running gear; it will not let you down.
 Some people however do experience difficulty kick starting these old bikes when they’re hot.

 The XR is no longer made so everything is second-hand.
 As such it’s beer money cheap for champagne fun.
-Parts are cheap and available globally.
+Parts are well priced and available globally.